The LASIK Institute at Illinois Eye Center

 Choosing the right eye LASIK surgery center is the first, and most important decision you will make during your LASIK journey.
 No matter what, it is important to make sure you feel comfortable with not only your surgeon, but also the LASIK center overall.
 Knowing that you are in good hands and that you made the right decision will give you peace of mind throughout your entire LASIK procedure.

 As a leading provider of LASIK surgery in Peoria, IL, the LASIK Institute at Illinois Eye Center strives to provide our patients with quality service that will benefit their overall eye health, and give them the results they deserve.
 For more information on LASIK, you can download information from our website, request a consultation or sign up for one of our LASIK seminars.

 Click here to follow us on Instagram!

-WaveLight® Refractive Suite is the latest, most advanced form of blade-free LASIK treatment available today.
+WaveLight® Refractive Suite is the safest, most advanced form of LASIK treatment available today.

 Blade-Free Wavelight® FS200 for the first step of LASIK

 The Wavelight® FS200 Laser is a 100% blade-free technique used to perform the critical first step in the LASIK procedure: creating the corneal flap.
 Specially designed for fast, precise custom flap creation, the Wavelight® FS200 Laser prepares the eye for the second step of the LASIK procedure where an excimer laser is used on the inner cornea to correct vision.

 Wavelight® EX500 Excimer Laser for the second step of LASIK